Staining dry wood is easy. But, can you stain wet wood?

 Why Doesn’t Stain Stick To Wet Wood?

-Since the wood grain is filled with water, wood stains can’t penetrate the wood pores and won’t stick well.
+Stain soaks into the wood grain and changes its color.
+While paint stays at the top and only changes the color of the top layers.
+But, since the wood grain is filled with water, wood stains can’t penetrate the wood pores and won’t stick well.

-What Happens If You Stain Damp Wood?
+What Happens If You Stain It:

-Difficulty in Prepping The Wood
+Difficulty in Prepping It

-Tannins, oils, and moisture in the wet wood will bleed through once the stain gets dry.
+Tannins, oils, and moisture in the wet surface will bleed through once the stain gets dry.
 This will make the finish appear blotchy as the color will be uneven.
 When this happens, you may also notice yellowing in the finish.

 Longer Dry Time

-Tacky or Sticky Stain
+Tacky or Sticky Finish

 The more absorbent the wood is, the more moisture it absorbs and the longer it will take to dry.
 Popular types of hardwood include Oak, Maple, and Pine.
 Softwood will dry quicker and can be stained within 24 hours since the grain isn’t as absorbent as hardwood.

-Types of Stain To Use on Damp Wood
+Types of Stain To Use

 How To Stain Wet Wood?